The Connection Between Menopause and Migraines

 Women who are going through menopause can take steps to help reduce their risk of migraine headaches.
 For starters, they can make changes to their diet and lifestyle.
 Eating a healthy diet and avoiding triggers, such as caffeine and processed foods, can help.
 In addition, regular exercise, adequate sleep, and stress-reduction activities, such as yoga and meditation, can also help.

-See also The Link Between Stress and Weight Gain
+See also Estrogen and Autoimmune Disease: The Link Between Hormones and Immune Function

 Another way to manage migraines is through the use of hormone replacement therapy(HRT).
 Hormone replacement therapy is a treatment that provides hormones to women to help counteract the effects of menopause.
 By adding hormones to a woman’s system, it can help reduce the severity of migraines linked to menopause.